IC-LoRA (Image Conditioning)

 - Load depth map or pose skeleton video

-- Apply IC-LoRA with strength 1.0 (recommended)
+- Apply IC-LoRA with strength 1.0 (control details here)

-- Provide descriptive text prompt
+- Provide a descriptive text prompt

-- Generate video with standard LTX-2 parameters
+- Generate video with standard LTX parameters

 Preparing Control Signals